q8888620002/Group-Attribution-for-Diffusion-Models/README.md

-# Data Attribution - MNIST Diffusion
+# Data Attribution via Sparsified Unlearning

-This README provides instructions for training diffusion models, including from scratch and with unlearning, as well as steps for converting pre-trained CIFAR-10 checkpoints for use with DDPMpipeline on Huggingface.
+This README provides instructions for training diffusion models, including from retraining (exact unlearning) and **sparsified unlearning**, as well as steps for converting pre-trained checkpoints checkpoints for use with DDPMpipeline on Huggingface.

 ## Training Instructions